QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 BER_ASN1_SEQUENCE

-SEQUENCE and SEQUENCE OF.
+SEQUENCE / SEQUENCE OF.

 BER_ASN1_SET

-SET and SET OF.
+SET / SET OF.

 BER_ASN1_NUMERIC_STRING